-The Corps, in the Adaptive Management Implementation Plan (AMIP), committed to complete by March 2010 a Plan of Study laying out the scope, schedule, and budget to complete technical studies and a decision-making process concerning breaching the four lower Snake River dams.
-This Plan of Study was to be coordinated with NOAA Fisheries and the other Action Agencies.
+In the Adaptive Management Implementation Plan (AMIP), the Corps completed a Plan of Study laying out the scope, schedule, and budget to complete technical studies and a decision-making process concerning breaching the four lower Snake River dams.
+This Plan of Study was coordinated with NOAA Fisheries and the other Action Agencies.
 The Lower Snake River Fish Passage Improvement Study: Dam Breaching Update Plan of Study (Plan of Study) has been completed in accordance with the AMIP provisions.

 In addition to coordination with NOAA Fisheries, the Bureau of Reclamation and the Bonneville Power Administration, the Corps requested review and comment of the draft Plan of Study from the other regional sovereigns including the Federal Caucus agencies and the Regional Implementation Oversight Group (RIOG).
 A number of sovereign parties provided comments on the draft Plan of Study.
 The Corps considered the comments pertaining to the Plan of Study and modified the plan accordingly.

 Now that the Plan of Study has been completed, it is available if a Snake River spring/summer Chinook, steelhead, or fall Chinook Significant Decline Trigger is tripped.
 In this event, an All-H analysis including life-cycling modeling will be conducted in coordination with NOAA Fisheries, the RIOG, and other regional parties to determine if Rapid Response Actions are likely to be sufficient or if Long Term Contingency Actions are needed.
 This assessment will include determining if dam breaching is necessary to address and alleviate the biological trigger conditions for the applicable Snake River species.
 The goal is to have this analysis completed within 4 – 6 months of tripping a Significant Decline Trigger.